Emergency Food Program

-That’s why at Casa we believe food to be the most important “school supply” in the world today and are doing all we can to help the kids of Doña Ana County get enough of it.
+That’s why at CdP we believe food to be the most important “school supply” in the world today and are doing all we can to help the kids of Doña Ana County get enough of it.

-Smallest of Casa’s three projects, the Summer Food for Children project allows low-income families with school-age kids to receive three extra food distributions per year (each of these occurring monthly during the summer recess).
+Smallest of CdP’s three projects, the Summer Food for Children project allows low-income families with school-age kids to receive three extra food distributions per year (each of these occurring monthly during the summer recess).

 These distributions—cheese and tortillas; rice, beans, and tomato sauce; and canned/packaged goods—are also augmented with bread, fresh produce, and sometimes milk and eggs.
 For many families just getting by, this food makes the difference between real meals and snacks scratched together from very little.
 Such meals, critical to their growth and development, should be the birthright of all children.
 The Summer-Food project helps bring the kids of Las Cruces and Doña Ana County closer to that reality.